- The Nursing Home Problem

 Sometimes, having a good lawyer is as important as having a good case.

 According to a report by Jury Verdict Research, The 5 Myths of Nursing Home Litigation, premises liability accounts for 8% of all long-term care liability cases.
 Furthermore, plaintiffs have a recovery probability of over 50% in nursing home cases compared with approximately 30% of medical malpractice cases.
 The median verdict for nursing home negligence approaches $200,000 and can rise to $13 million when the verdict includes punitive damages.
 Punitive damage awards accompanied 19% of all plaintiff verdicts with a median award of $900,000.

 Plaintiffs in Maryland will not receive punitive damages in nursing home neglect cases but punitive damages are available in nursing home abuse cases.

 This data, of course, tells little about the value of any particular nursing home case, but it does give some background as to the general idea of the value of nursing home cases.

 - Look at real Maryland nursing home settlements and verdicts here.

-Does someone you love has injuries or unknown origin, bed sores, a broken hip or frequent falls?
+Does someone you love who has injuries or unknown origin, bed sores, a broken hip or frequent falls?
 Are you suspicions of elder abuse or negligence?
 If so, there may be a claim that can bring about some measure of justice.